wn-doolittle/caliper-spec/guides/implementation-guide.md

 TODO: Talk about how `@context` changes for extensions and explain how it works?
 Then point to the Release Schedule section.

-TODO: Emphasise this is the level of certification.
+TODO: Emphasize this is the level of certification.
 That's possibly also discussed in the Certification header above, and possibly in the release schedule stuff below.
 Maybe the repetition is good since this is an important point to understand.

 ## Custom Extensions